instana/terraform-provider-instana/docs/data-sources/synthetic_location.md

 ## Argument Reference

-* `label` - Required - the label of the synthetic location
+* `label` - Optional - the label of the synthetic location
-* `location_type` - Required - indicates if the location is public or private
+* `location_type` - Optional - indicates if the location is public or private

+## Attribute Reference

+This data source exports the following attributes in addition to the arguments above:

+* `id` - The synthetic location identifier
+* `description` - The description of the synthetic location